ericfitzsimons451/BYOB-DiscGolf/README.md

 ## API Documentation

-### No API key is necessary to use the API and no areas of the API are restricted.
+### No API key is necessary to use our API and no areas of the API are restricted.
 ### Base URL: http://localhost:3000/

 ### Get All States